helenelonvik/Disco/README.rst

-.. _hello_world:
+.. _disco:

-Hello World
+Disco
 ###########

 Overview
 ********

-A simple sample that can be used with any :ref:`supported board <boards>` and prints "Hello World" to the console.
+A simple sample that can be used on thingy91 to make the led lights flash, and the buzzer play "take on me".

 Building and Running
 ********************

+This application can be build and flashed by using VScode extention from nordic.
+..
+Thingy must be connected to a dev kit

+or

 This application can be built and executed on QEMU as follows: